Search for "Research Foundation Governor"

 Navigating a Safe Return to Work: Best Practices for U.S. Office Building Owners and Tenants

 Measures to contain the coronavirus outbreak temporarily slowed economic activity and dramatically reduced occupancies at many commercial buildings.
-As state and local governments outline plans for aA 'Calming Presence' at the Helm
+As state and local governments outline plans for aThere's Opportunity at the Office Park

 Wednesday, September 23, 2020